What is expected of me as a participant?

 What gear is provided?

-CFI will provide things you normally would not bring with you, or may not own; big heavy stuff such as rafts, kitchen, and stove, camp chairs on some trips, canoes, life jackets, helmets.
-At Professor Valley Field Camp, we have sleeping tipis, a kitchen yurt and a classroom yurt, drinking water, solar showers and pit toilets.
+CFI will provide things you normally would not bring with you, or may not own; big heavy stuff such as rafts, kitchen, camp chairs on some trips, canoes, life jackets, helmets.
+At Professor Valley Field Camp, we have sleeping tipis, a kitchen yurt and a classroom yurt, drinking water, and toilets.

 What do I need to bring?

 It depends on the time of year, the activity you'll be participating in, and your personal preferences.
 If your trip is during the summer, you may not need a warm hat, gloves, rain gear, and pile jacket; unless you will be at an altitude above 6,000 feet.
 For early spring and late fall river trips, extra warm clothing is required.
 Remember, even in the summer, once the sun goes down, the desert can get chilly quickly.
 On river trips and school programs, participants are expected to bring their own tents and sleeping bags.